Brayconn/AllSeeingEye/Manual.md

 Click on a stage to open the Stage Editor

 ### Images
-Right click on any number of images to get quick acces to scrambling/unscrambling
+Right click on any number of images to get quick access to scrambling/unscrambling

 ### Attributes
 Click on an attribute file to open the Attribute Editor

 ### Projects
 This panel doesn't actually do anything...
-The .stgrpj files seem to be leftovers from pixel's own guxt editor.
+The `*.stgrpj` files seem to be leftovers from Pixel's Guxt editor.
 They are simply listed here for complete-ness

 ### Properties
 This panel lets you change all the properties about your mod.

-Should be pretty obivous what things do
+As stated earlier, ASE does not make any changes to your exe.
+If you see something that looks like it would affect the exe, it doesn't, it's just for display.

 # Stage/Attribute Editor